 The Home Office has a statutory duty to safeguard and promote the welfare of children in the UK who are subject to its procedures.
 The duty of a representative of a child includes ensuring that this duty is complied with at all stages of the asylum process and to challenge where it is not.
 The code of practice for implementing Section 55 of the Borders Citizenship and Immigration Act 2009, ‘Every Child Matters’, which is binding on Home Office officers, requires that the voice of the child is heard in the proceedings, and this was reiterated by the Supreme Court, affirming that the wishes and feelings of the child must be taken properly into account by decision makers.
 The representative accordingly has a duty to ensure that they take the child’s own independent instructions and that these form the basis of their representations.

-The Immigration Law Practitioners Association (ILPA) produced a good practice guide, but use of the guide is not mandatory.
 In order to receive public funding for representing a refugee child, a solicitor must be accredited at Level 2 of the Immigration and Asylum Accreditation Scheme.
 The Legal Aid Agency framework for authorising legal aid payment requires that work with refugee children is carried out by a senior caseworker at level 2 or above, who has had an Enhanced Disclosure and Barring Service (often referred to as DBS) check in the previous two years.
 A publicly funded immigration adviser of a child asylum seeker is under an obligation to refer the child for public law advice where the child has difficulties with the local authority carrying out its duties towards them under the Children Act 1989.
 A child is entitled to have a publicly funded legal representative at their initial asylum interview, but only where the Home Office does not dispute that the claimant is a child.

 Unaccompanied children seeking asylum whose claims are refused are very rarely returned to their country of origin unless they are believed to be over 18.
 It is standard practice to grant periods of limited leave.
 This leave is referred to as ‘UASC leave’ – this is granted for 30 months or until the age of 17½, whichever is shorter.
 Leave can be renewed up to age 17½, but if a further application is made at this stage, then there must be an active review in which their need for protection is considered again, and if this is turned down they may be faced with removal.